unnerfelt/dreicer-nn/README.md

 # screened-primary-nn
 Neural network predicting steady state growthrates, with training data determined from numerical momentum-space simulations.

-Instruction will be added here later.
+Usage instructions can be found in primary.m.